HexmosTech/Lama2/docs/Lama2/docs/reference/architecture.md

 		1. Replace variables with values in the following order
 			1. Try fetch variable from Javascript VM
 			2. If (1) fails, try fetch Local env variable from `l2.env`
-      3. Try fetch Project env variable from `l2config.env`
+      3. Try fetch root env variable from `l2config.env`
 		2. Use the processed elements to create an httpie-go request
 		3. Fetch response
 5. If necessary, write the last transaction to `.json` file